akka/akka/akka-docs/src/main/paradox/scala/project/migration-guide-2.4.x-2.5.x.md

 the Agents, as they rarely are really enough and do not fit the Akka spirit of thinking about distribution.
 We also anticipate to replace the uses of Agents by the upcoming Akka Typed, so in preparation thereof the Agents have been deprecated in 2.5.

-If you use Agents and would like to take over the maintanance thereof, please contact the team on gitter or github.
+If you use Agents and would like to take over the maintenance thereof, please contact the team on Gitter or GitHub.

 ## Camel